-Akva Group: Discussions regarding the new strategic owner (Israel Corporation, 18%).
+Akva Group: Discussions regarding the new strategic owner (Israel Corporation, 18%) and reporting quality of both financial and non-financial information.

-Veidekke: Environmental ambitions for the asphalt business.
+Veidekke: Environmental ambitions for the asphalt business and degree of recycling of cement in new projects.
 Discussions on capital structure and capital allocation.